RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 Future directions to take this repo are:

 - Running simulations with larger training times, to see if the increase in performance is consistent across all averages
-- Comparing lookup tables with deep learning approaches which can generalize and may learn more complex controllers faster
+- Comparing lookup tables with deep learning approaches like neural nets for complex problems, as deep learning can generalize and may learn more complex controllers faster
 - More complicated gym environments to investigate more interesting questions (eg, given that we control a molecule using only the abundance of a downstream molecule, what is the optimal lifetime ratio of the downstream molecule relative to the fluctuations of the controlled molecule to make the best controllers?
 This may have biological implications for the optimal lifetime of reporter molecules.)